emtnezv/rhf2s308_experience/README.md

 # rhf2s308_experiences
 Experiences dealing with rhf2s308 for helium mining.

 I am documenting this for my own use (when inevitably I need to flash the firmware and start over).
 I would not recommend anyone execute these commands unless you know what you are doing.
-I will take no responsibility if you mess up your miner.
+I take no responsibility if you mess up your miner.

 # Obtaining shell access